Glossary · AI from A to Z

 Fine-tuning

-Training an existing AI model on your specific data to adapt it to your needs.
+Training an existing AI model on your specific data to tailor it to your needs.
 A law firm can fine-tune a model on its own documents; a company can fine-tune on its customer service history.
-Expensive and technically demanding — but gives a model that "speaks your language".
-For most SMEs, RAG is a cheaper alternative.
+Expensive and technically demanding — but results in a model that "speaks your language."
+For most Swedish SMEs, RAG is a more affordable alternative.

 Foundation model

-A large AI model trained on enormous amounts of data that can be used as a base for many different tasks.
+A large AI model trained on massive datasets that can be used as a base for many different tasks.
 Claude, GPT-4, Gemini, and Llama are foundation models.
 They are "fine-tuned" or "prompted" for specific applications.

 Gemini

 Google's AI model.
-Available as Gemini Flash (fast, cheap), Gemini Pro, and Gemini Ultra.
+Available in Gemini Flash (fast, cheap), Gemini Pro, and Gemini Ultra.
 Integrated with Google Workspace — Gmail, Docs, Sheets.
-Good for simple tasks if you're already in the Google stack.
-Daniel's experience: weaker on nuanced business texts compared to Claude.
+Good for simple tasks if you are already in the Google stack.
+Daniel's experience: weaker on nuanced Swedish business texts compared to Claude.

 GPAI (General Purpose AI)